TechSavantis/polisparalela/site/content/thinks/corporate-identity-for-sussex-letting-shop.md

 > "As novices with regards to web site concept and operation we are now fully trained and conversant with all the tools we need to take our business forward and compete with others in the same market.

-The team at Tomango has been a pleasure to work with and we have all learnt so much.
+The team at Polis Paralela has been a pleasure to work with and we have all learnt so much.
 We would have no hesitation in recommending their services.".